travelgateX/documentation-site/content/travelgatex/reference/objects/CriteriaSearch.md

       "typeString": "[RoomCriteria!]!",
       "name": "occupancies",
       "url": "/travelgatex/reference/objects/roomcriteria",
-      "description": "For multi room bookings, this array will contain multiple elements (rooms).\nFor each room you have to specify its own occupancy.", "isDeprecated": false,
+      "description": "For multi-room bookings, this array will contain multiple elements (rooms).\nFor each room you have to specify its own occupancy.", "isDeprecated": false,
       "args": null
     },